-Pre-Accreditation Element 12.9: Title IV Responsibility
+Pre-Accreditation Element 12.10: Title IV Responsibility

-A COM must demonstrate compliance or its intent to comply with the requirements for participation in federal programs under Title IV of the Higher Education Act of 1965, as amended.
+A COM that is not affiliated with a parent institution must demonstrate compliance with allor its intent to comply with the requirements for participation in federal funding guidelines programs under Title IV of the Higher Education Act of 1965, as amended.

-Pre-Accreditation Submission 12.9: Title IV Responsibility
+Pre-Accreditation Submission 12.102: Title IV Responsibility

-- 1. Provide a copy of the most recent annual audit meeting the requirements of the Single Audit Act Amendments of 1996, OMB Circular A-133, if applicable. - 2.
-Provide the date of the most recent program review conducted pursuant to Title IV of the HEA and the final action letter from that review, if applicable. - 3.
-Provide a copy of the most recent audit(s) performed in connection with any state financial aid programs, if applicable. - 4.
+- Provide a copy of the most recent filing of the annual audit pursuant to meeting the requirements of the Single Audit Act Amendments of 1996, OMB Circular A-133, if applicable. - 2.
+Provide the date of the most recent program review conducted pursuant to Title IV of the HEA and the final action letter from that review-, if applicable. - 3.
+Provide institutional a copy of the most recent audit(s) performed in connection with any state financial aid programs, if applicable. - 4.
 Provide copies of all relevant correspondence submitted to, and received from, the U.S. Department of Education for ongoing noncompliance issues, including liabilities owed, if applicable. - 5.
-Provide negotiated settlement agreements for the payoff of any fines or monies owed in connection with program reviews, if applicable. - 6.
-Provide COM responses to all financial audits and/or findings, if applicable. - 7.
-If the COM has not yet been approved to participate in an HEA program, provide evidence of commitment by the institution to do so.
+Provide negotiated settlement agreements for the payoff of any fines or monies owed in connection with program reviews, if applicable. - 3.6.
+Provide COM responses to all financial audits and/or findings, if applicable. - 4.7.
+If the COM has not yet been approved to participate in an HEA program, provide evidence of commitment by the institution to #do so.